pablodeyvid11/Pablo-Deyvid-de-Paiva/README.md

   </table>
 </center>

-:computer: High Java experience with Spring Boot, C ++ and JavaScript with Node.js;
+:computer: High Java experience with Spring Boot and medium experience with C ++ and JavaScript with Node.js, react and react-native;

 :robot: Robotics experience with arduino;